anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

           Example term

-          : We give an example term ("wrapped" in a local module).
+          : We give an example term.

           Action effects